jonathan-mohabir2001/jonathan-mohabir2001/README.md

 - 👋 Hi, I’m @jonathan-mohabir2001
 - 👀 I’m interested in ...
 Blockchain and cryptocurrency technology, front end development
 - 🌱 I’m currently learning ...
-JAVASCRIPT , REACT, WORKING WITH API'S
+JAVASCRIPT , REACT,
 - 💞️ I’m looking to collaborate on ... any project!
 - 📫 How to reach me ... jonamohabir416@gmail.com